riggles1/GunconDuino-With-Screen-Flash/README.md

 GunconDuino mappings and usage:
 Calibrate by moving your aim across a fully lit screen, left-right-top-bottom to get the min-max screen values.
 The calibration process is pretty fast, you can set your flash shader to enabled to do this.
-It keeps updating minmax until the point when the trigger has been pressed 5 times, locking in the calibration. (reconnecting the Arduino will require a new calibration)
+It keeps updating minmax until the point when the trigger has been pressed 5 times, locking in the calibration.
+(Reconnecting the Arduino will require a new calibration)

-Trigger = Left-Click
-A = Right-Click
+Trigger = Left-Click (and keyboard "L" pulse for the shader flash) A = Right-Click
 B = Middle-Click
 Trigger-press right after the Arduino is plugged in = Absolute Mouse XY mode (what most games will use) A-press right after the Arduino is plugged in = Joystick mode (for games with positional analog guns, not real lightguns), still uses mouse clicks for buttons.
 Disable Combo: Press A+B+Trigger, disables the Guncon and unsticks the mouse from your aim, so you can use a regular mouse again.
 Trigger press re-enables the Guncon.
 Holding A+B for 2 seconds = Toggles infinite hold-XY, this is for games that required continous shooting.
 It freezes the last seen XY-coordinates (last time light was sensed).
   XY gets updated with every trigger pull (single screen flash) This is for games that weren't actual lightgun games (eg. IR).
 Allowing for continous shooting at the same target without other tricks like terrible black levels (making everything bright) or making a strobe     mode.
   Some games like those that used the SNES Superscope opted to use bright graphics on screen at all times instead of flashing, those allowed for continous shooting without strobing.

 Use the RA MAME-core config examples I've provided here for mappings to work, lightgun games in MAME that used actual lightguns (not positional analog), such as Point Blank use GunX and GunY.
 Within the mame.ini enable lightguns (not mouse, the difference is that lightguns have absolute position).
 Un the RetroArch MAME core, in general input, map GunX and GunY (should NOT be MouseX MouseY).
 You'll most likely need to manually edit the RetroArch and MAME-core configs to add the lightgun mappings, rather than try map them with the built in button mapping configurators.

 How this works:
 Instantly at any trigger hardware press it sends a keyboard "L" key pulse. (triggering the RA shader hold flash) followed by a buffered click, ensuring the game gets both valid XY-coordinates and a click.